 Table of Contents

 Chapter 4: Text Choices

 Chapter 8: Emotion

-Appendix: ‘Talking About Texts: Reading and Identity’ questionnaire
+Appendix: ‘Talking About Texts: Exploring reading and identity’ questionnaire

-Jessica Mason is Senior Lecturer in English Language at Sheffield Hallam University.
+Jessica Mason is Senior Lecturer in English Language at Sheffield Hallam University, UK.
 She has published widely in the fields of cognitive linguistics, stylistics and English education.

 Marcello Giovanelli is Senior Lecturer in English Language and Literature at Aston University, UK.
 He is the author of ten books and over thirty research articles and book chapters in literary and applied linguistics, and in English education.